[restabs alignment=”osc-tabs-left” responsive=”false” tabcolor=”#ADC57B”]

-There are many contradances throughout the state, and everyone is welcome to join in!
-Mad Robin Callers and Queen City Contras in the Burlington area are frequented by some of the same organizers and instructors we often see at Trad Camp.
+There are contradances throughout the state, and anyone is welcome to join in.
+Mad Robin Callers and Queen City Contras in the Burlington area are frequented by some of the same organizers and instructors seen at Trad Camp.
 You can use this link to find a dance near you.

-In 2018 we will be joined by some amazing instructors, some returning and some new, some local, and some from further afield, some for the entire week, and some for parts of one or more days.
+We are joined by amazing instructors, some returning and some new, some local, and some from further afield, some for the entire week, and some for parts of one or more days.

 Pete Sutherland is a singer, songwriter, and multi-instrumentalist.
 Known for his fiery fiddle tunes and his wonderful teaching, Pete has been on staff at dance and music camps from coast to coast.
 He is a veteran of many touring and recording groups including Metamora, Rhythm in Shoes, The Woodshed Allstars (among others) and is a founding member of The Clayfoot Strutters.
 His latest ensemble is the multi-generational trio Pete’s Posse.
 Pete has been both teacher and mentor to many young musicians, and we’re delighted that he will teach a variety of fiddle classes and do some singing with us at Trad Camp this summer.